Skip to main content

 Share and distribute photos

 Sending pics of the kids to the grandparents?
-Transferring image assets to vendors or customers?
-Dropbox makes it easy and secure.
+Transferring image assets to clients or customers?
+Dropbox makes it simple and secure.

-• Shared links: You can easily create a link to share any file or folder in your Dropbox.
-Copy and paste your link into an email, text message, or chat to share with anyone—even if they don’t have a Dropbox account.
+• Shared links — Easily create a link to share any file or folder in your Dropbox.
+Copy and paste links into emails, text messages, or chats to share with anyone—even if they don’t have a Dropbox account.

-• Access control: Keep your photos in the right hands by adding password protection, expiration dates, and sign-in requirements to your shared links.
+• Access control — Keep your photos in the right hands.
+Add password protection, expiration dates, and sign-in requirements to your shared links.

-• Shared folders: Want to collect your photos and someone else’s in the same place?
-Share files back and forth by inviting other people to sync a folder between your account and theirs.
+• Shared folders — Want to collect your photos and someone else’s in the same place?
+Share files by inviting others to sync a folder between your account and theirs.

 User creating a link to a file to share online